oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Security Solutions.md

 - My Library

 ## Describe Microsoft’s privacy principles
+Control
+- Puts the customer in control of privacy with easy-to-use tools & clear choices.

+Transparency
+- Microsoft is transparent about data collection & use so everyone can make informed decisions.

+Security
+- Microsoft protects data that is entrusted to them by using strong security measures & encryption.

+Strong legal protections
+- Resoecting local privacy laws & fighting for legal protection of privacy as a **fundamental human right**.

+No content-based targeting
+- Not using email, chat, files, or other personal content to target advertising.

+Benefits to you
+- When Microsoft collects data, it's used to benefit the customer & to improve the customer experience.

 # Describe the compliance management capabilities of Microsoft Purview
 ## Describe the Microsoft Purview compliance portal